On October 26, 2017, President Donald Trump declared the opioid epidemic a national health emergency.

 There is no record of Trump having lobbied for any increased funding to battle the opioid epidemic, and he made matters worse by appointing unqualified people to address the problem.
 An August 8, 2017 statement released by the Democratic National Committee commented,

 “Trump promised he’d come to the aid of communities ravaged by the opioid epidemic, but so far he’s done nothing for them. . . .
 In fact, Trump’s budget proposal and the Medicaid cuts he supported as part of the Republican health care repeal would both make this crisis even worse.”
+That was more than a year ago, and nothing has changed.

 Trump’s "solution" to the opioid epidemic which he announced at an August 8, 2017 press conference was to step up law enforcement and increase prison sentences, a solution that has not worked since Nixon announced his War on Drugs.
-Those time-worn policies have so far only benefited the private prison industry, law enforcement employment, the alcohol and tobacco industries, and Republicans seeking to take away the voting rights of minorities (who are more likely to vote for Democrats) by having them adjudicated felons for drug use or sales.
+Those time-worn policies have only benefited the private prison industry, law enforcement employment, the alcohol and tobacco industries, and Republicans seeking to take away the voting rights of minorities (who are more likely to vote for Democrats) by having them adjudicated felons for drug use or sales.

 Stockholders in the private prison industry were the primary beneficiaries of the War on Drugs and mandatory, minimum, federal prison sentences for drug trafficking.